 Test Conditions

-RExt5.0 will be used for all experiments.
+RExt5.1 will be used for all experiments, with all default settings (unless specified otherwise), including RExt__BACKWARDS_COMPATIBILITY_HM_ENCODER_INTER_SEARCH set to 0.

 AHG5 CTC

 The AHG5 CTC will be used.
 These will be used to evaluate the loss for standard picture-quality operating points, which might be used for 8K at 240P.

-[Should we also run some anchor half-width & half-height scaled simulations to estimate equivalent bit-rates for 8K at 240P?]

 It is expected that AHG5 CTC will utilise the full set of RExt tools, rather than the restricted set used for the 4:2:2 and 4:2:0 profiles.